sagemath/sagewiki_to_gh-2022-10-10/reu07.md

   * Emily Kirkman
     * Use the current [http://sage.math.washington.edu:8500/genus_code version].
     * Inclusion of [http://pigale.sourceforge.net/ PIGALE] should lead to an improvement here as well (see below).
- 1. Algorithm to test for circular planarity
+ 1. Algorithm to test for recoverability
   * Emily Kirkman
+  * Circular Planarity Testing:
     * Status: Linear time achievable by modifying the graph before calling an O(n) planar embedding (testing) algorithm.
 (Not reinventing the wheel, just sticking one in the graph).
 Currently working on including PIGALE's tgraph library in SAGE.
     * Resources:
       * A simple O(n) Planarity Testing [http://www.cs.uvic.ca/~wendym/my_pubs/boyer.ps Algorithm]
-    * [http://pigale.sourceforge.net/ PIGALE] implementation of the algorithm.
-(See also: [http://en.wikipedia.org/wiki/Fraysseix-Rosenstiehl%27s_planarity_criterion wikipedia] page describing Fraysseix-Rosenstiehl planarity criterion).
+      * [http://boost.sourceforge.net/ Boost] implementation of the algorithm.
+  * Criticality
  1. Enhancing precision with exact linear algebra
   * Tom Boothby, Emily Kirkman
  1. Combinatorics of Coxeter Groups (with Sara Billey)